mattermost/docs/source/developer/localization.md

 #### Translations Updates

-1. *New* and *updated* strings are imported to the [Mattermost Translation Server](http://translate.mattermost.com) on a daily basis at **12:00 GMT**
+1. **New** and **updated** strings are imported to the [Mattermost Translation Server](http://translate.mattermost.com) each day at **00:00 GMT**
-2. A new **Pull Request** is being made with the latest translations that reaches at least **Beta Quality** to the [Mattermost Platform Repo](https://github.com/mattermost/platform) every day at **22:00 GMT** without the need to do it on your own.
+2. A new pull request with latest translations that reach at least Beta Quality is submitted to the [Mattermost Platform Repo](https://github.com/mattermost/platform) each Monday at 22:00 GMT.
+    - A pull request will also be submitted on the day of major feature complete and code complete to ensure latest translations are included in the release.
+An additional pull request may also be submitted for a release candidate.

-**IMPORTANT:** Please do not submit translations directly with your PR as they may be lost with the next Daily PR created from the Translation Server.
+**IMPORTANT:** Please do not submit translations directly with a pull request as they may be lost with the next updates from the Mattermost Translation Server.

 ## Translation Quality